+- our National Health Funding Pool Payments System

 - our Commonwealth Contribution Model (CCM)

-- Department of Health's Enterprise Data Warehouse (EDW)
+- Department of Health and Aged Care's Enterprise Data Warehouse (EDW)

-- our National Health Funding Pool Payments System

 - our (GovCMS hosted) website

 - data.gov.au.

 Each of these systems is governed by robust and transparent business processes, with arrangements relating to the privacy and protection of data clearly outlined in our overarching Data Governance Policy.